cabal-club/cable/readme.md

 The post type sections below document the fields that follow these initial 5 fields depending on the `post_type`.
-Most post types will link to the most recent posts in a channel from any user (from their perspective) but self-actions such as naming or moderation will link to the most recent self-action.
+Most post types will link to the most recent posts in a channel from any user (from their perspective) but self-actions such as setting a nickname link to the most recent self-action.
+Refer to each `post/*` type for what to expect.

 You can use `crypto_sign()` in combined mode to generate the signature field for the fields that come after `signature`, as `crypto_sign()` will prepend the signature into the output, so the fields